keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aneasthetics-and-noble-gases.md

   alt: "Some caption on anaesthetics"
 ---

+[The hero image should be a sphere.
+Possible the electron denisty of Xenon.
+Possibly with more]

+This is the most perfect sphere in nature.
+Nothing sticks to it, there are no Xenon compounds found in nature.
+We have no way to detect it with our animal sense.
+And yet, it shuts off our brain.

 Xenon --- the perfect drug we can't afford to trigger an effect we don't understand with substances that should be chemically inert